armory/documentation/_install_guide/dns_and_ssl.md

 order: 100
 ---

-Topics:
-- DNS name changes
+# What To Expect
+This guide should include:
+- How to give your Spinnaker instance a new domain name
-- SSL Termination at the ELB
+- SSL Termination at the ELB with Gate and Deck

 ## Create a DNS Entry for your Load Balancer